 On June 30, 1933, after he had become Rector, Heidegger visited Karl Jaspers and his Jewish wife in Heidelberg.
 According to Jaspers, when he dismissed the Protocols of the Learned Elders of Zion as a forgery, Heidegger replied, “Nonetheless, there is a dangerous international alliance of Jews.”
 Heidegger was right of course to dismiss the “forgery” canard.
 The Protocols, like the dialogues of Plato, are a literary presentation of ideas whose truth depends on their correspondence with reality.
 Thus it is thus simply irrelevant to protest that they are not really verbatim transcripts of actual conversations.

 After the war, Heidegger was forced to undergo de-Nazification.
 He was characterized as Nazi fellow-traveler and banned from teaching until 1951.
 Heidegger enraged Jews by refusing to treat the holocaust as a morally and metaphysically unique event.
-Instead he compared it to other wartime atrocities and claimed that it had to be understood as a manifestation of the modern mindset which sees all of reality as material for human manipulation and control.
-Also controversial was his decision in 1953 to publish a 1935 lecture course, An Introduction to Metaphysics, in which he characterized “the inner truth and greatness” of the National Socialist movement as “the encounter between global technology and modern humanity.”
+Instead he compared it to other wartime atrocities and claimed that it had to be understood as a manifestation of the modern mindset that sees all of reality as material for human manipulation and control.
+Also controversial was his decision in 1953 to publish a 1935 lecture course, Introduction to Metaphysics, in which he characterized “the inner truth and greatness” of the National Socialist movement as “the encounter between global technology and modern humanity.”

 New light was thrown on Heidegger’s attitudes toward Jews beginning in 1989, when a 1929 letter from Heidegger to Victor Schwoerer, the vice-president of the Notgemeinschaft der Deutschen Wissenschaft, was discovered.
 In the letter, Heidegger spoke of the necessity of promoting talented German scholars in order to combat the “Jewification” (Verjudung) of German intellectual life.
 In 2005 a line from a letter from Heidegger to his wife Elfride, dated October 18, 1918, came to light.
 Heidegger writes, “The Jewification of our culture and universities is certainly horrifying, and I think that the German race really should summon up the inner strength to find its feet again.”